What is a Platform Bed?

 Pro: Easier to Move and Assemble

 Do you know what else is great about not needing a box spring?
 You never have to carry around a box spring.
 Fewer layers mean that reassembling or moving a bed is faster and easier.
+Some platform beds are made to be easy to assemble or disassemble to make transport simple.

 Con: Less Support